-With more than 25 years’ experience as a senior-level professional in health care related positions, Katherine H. Capps leads an award-winning team that helps clients identify new customer segments; conducts research to develop messaging and create effective communication campaigns; designs strategies to strengthen market position; and consults with clients to enhance program effectiveness.
-As president of Health2 Resources, she was instrumental in the launch of the Patient-Centered Primary Care Collaborative (PCPCC), lending expertise for both strategic organizational development and marketing and communications leadership in its first five years.
+Since 1998, Health2 Resources’ founder and president, Katherine H. Capps and her award-winning team have helped more than 35 clients—publicly traded, private sector, not-for-profit and advocacy organizations—meet advocacy, policy, outreach, marketing and awareness goals.
+H2R identifies new customer segments; conducts research; designs strategies to strengthen market position; and consults with clients to enhance program effectiveness.
+H2R was instrumental in the launch of the Patient-Centered Primary Care Collaborative, lending expertise for organizational development and marketing and communications.

 Katie’s deep knowledge of how health care is purchased and delivered is gained from her years representing buyer, provider and consumer perspectives.
 She served 12 years as a senior-level hospital administrator, managing operations at both for-profit (HealthSouth, National Medical Enterprises) and not-for-profit hospital/health care systems.
 An innovator in the employer/ purchaser space, Katie served as president of the Alabama Healthcare Council (AHC), an all-CEO business coalition with 350,000 insured lives.
 The AHC managed the nation’s first community-wide, clinically-sourced health care outcomes data project, including system selection, project design and fundraising for ongoing measurement, which concluded with public release of program outcomes and hospital “report cards.”
 The AHC also established the first state-wide, multi-company value-based purchasing initiative, in which 76 employers agreed to purchase care through a three-year master contract, saving millions.